-of a subject, using just a camera and projector, with acquisition times under a minute.
+Our Approach.
+We propose a technique that measures the spatially varying scattering properties of a subject, using just a camera and projector, with acquisition times under a minute.
 This time frame is small enough to permit a human subject to remain sufficiently still.
 We reduce the number of images needed by making key assumptions about light scattering in skin, which are that the scattering is isotropic, local, and has low spatial frequency.

 We estimate a point's scattering properties using a Scattering Profile that encodes the amount of light that scatters to it from nearby locations.
-We measure one such profile per pixel (see Figure 4), using information derived from an image of the subject taken under shifting patterns of black and white stripes.
+We measure one such profile per pixel (see Figure 2), using information derived from an image of the subject taken under shifting patterns of black and white stripes.
 The spatially varying scattering properties of the face are derived from these Scattering Profiles by matching them with a lookup table (LUT) of pre-rendered profiles with known absorption and scattering properties.
 The per-pixel estimated properties and captured geometry are then used to render the face under new local illumination.

-Background and Related Work Scattering Models
+2 Background and Related Work

-Subsurface transport is described by the Bidirectional Scattering Surface Reflectance Distribution Function (BSSRDF), S, which relates the outgoing radiance $L_o(x_o, \overline{w}o^)$ at surface point $x_o$ in the direction $\overline{w}o^$ to the incident flux $\phi(x_i, \overline{w}i^)$ at surface point $x_i$ from the direction $\overline{w}i^$ :
+Scattering Models Subsurface transport is described by the Bidirectional Surface Scattering Reflectance Distribution Function (BSSRDF), S, which relates the outgoing radiance $L_o(x_o, \vec{w}o)$ at surface point x_o in the direction \vec{w}o to the incident flux $\phi(x_i, \vec{w}i)$ at surface point x_i from the direction \vec{w}i :